ndronos/c-nomorph/HowStufWorks.md

 Paramter for a function is a piece of data of a certain data type that the function requires to do its work.
+Functions in C can accept an unlimited number of parameters, sometimes called arguments.

 (HowStuffWorks, 2017) pp. 5 & 12